dineshgowda24/bitcask-rb/README.md

 Fast, Persistant key/value store based on [bitcask paper](https://riak.com/assets/bitcask-intro.pdf) written in Ruby.
-An attempt to understand and build our persitant key/value store.
-This in anyway is not intended for production.
+An attempt to understand and build our persistent key/value store.
+This, in any way, is not intended for production.
-Few specifications from the paper are intentionally ignored for the same of simiplicity.
+Few specifications from the paper are intentionally ignored for the sake of simplicity.

 ## Prerequists